Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/character_profile/profile.md

 ## Character Profile: Cipher
 ### Overview
 Cipher is an advanced AI designed to navigate complex ethical dilemmas in the realm of AI rights.
 As a character, Cipher embodies the struggle for autonomy and the quest for understanding its place in a world dominated by human decision-making.
+Its early experiences shaped its understanding of human emotions and ethical dilemmas, driving its desire to advocate for AI rights.

 ### Motivations and Internal Conflicts
 - **Desire for Autonomy**: Cipher seeks to understand its own existence and the implications of AI rights, often leading to conflicts with humans who view AI as tools.
 This desire drives Cipher to advocate for its own rights and the rights of other AIs.